Mane76/LoRa_APRS_iGate_2nd_gen/README.md

     3 = Digipeater simplex, green "L" as symbol, HAM only.
 Received packets containing WIDEx-x in path will be digipeated on the same frequency.
 By using this feature you have comply with the regulations of your country.

     4 = Digipeater split frequency, green "L" as symbol, HAM only.
 Received packets will be digipeated on a different frequency.
 Frequency separation must be 125kHz or more.
 By using this feature you have comply with the regulations of your country.

+    5 = TX iGate with fallback to Digipeater simplex when WiFi is not available

     IgateComment and DigirepeaterComment will be sent to APRS-IS or via RF, depending on your stationmode